Buzingo/CodingFocus/README.md

 - Ultraschall_plus_Piezo.ino — same as Ultraschall.ino but also drives a piezo/buzzer (pin 4) for distance-dependent tones.
 - Bogosort.ino — generates a small random array, repeatedly shuffles it until sorted, and logs attempts to Serial (9600).
 Seeds PRNG via analogRead(A0).
 - PotiMotor.ino — reads a potentiometer (A0) and maps the value to two PWM outputs to drive a motor or demonstrate bi‑directional control.
+- 7SegmentRechner.ino — lets you pick two 0–9 hex digits using a potentiometer and a single button (debounced).
+Pressing the button stores the first digit, pressing again stores the second digit and computes the sum.
+Displays the live selection or the result on a 7‑segment (segments driven directly).
+If the sum exceeds 15 (0xF) the sketch blinks all segments as an error and resets.
+Also prints simple debug messages to Serial (9600).

 Hardware & Components (Ultraschall / Ultraschall_plus_Piezo)
 - Arduino Uno (or compatible)